JT142/Dino-Jump/README.md

 ### Approach:

 1. Create a game border.
-Make sure game border can be dynamically adjusted
+Make sure game border can be adjusted

 2. Obstacles
 * Make two obstacles with random speeds that will move towards the left